lightkurve/lightkurve/_sources/index.rst.txt

 ..

 ========================
-LightKurve Documentation
+lightkurve Documentation
 ========================

-Welcome to **LightKurve** documentation!
+Welcome to **lightkurve** documentation!

-**LightKurve** offers a user-friendly way to inspect and analyze astronomical flux time series data, in particular the pixels and lightcurves obtained by NASA's Kepler, K2, and TESS missions.
+**lightkurve** offers a user-friendly way to inspect and analyze astronomical flux time series data, in particular the pixels and lightcurves obtained by NASA's Kepler, K2, and TESS missions.